-It is estimated that, by 2024, .
+It is estimated that, by 2024, low-code application development will be responsible for more than 65% of application development activity.
 This allows for more people with varying capabilities to be effective inside your team for custom projects.
 There will always be a need for skilled and seasoned programmers but many teams can benefit from areas where the need for specific deep programming skills are not as essential.

 Consider Jenkins and Blue Ocean integration as a possible example: These systems have a broad range of configuration capabilities that have a lower barrier to entry than more traditional Software Development environments, meaning that individuals can scale up and be effective in ways that have traditionally been harder for junior team members to get involved and be effective.

 Custom Software Development really pushes the boundaries of what teams can effectively do Often custom projects require a rapid turnaround and the reuse potential of work done previously will vary.
 This would be a great opportunity to look at how to leverage the resources of your entire team and help them be as effective as possible.
 Moving towards a DevOps model can be advantageous in these environments as it allows for teams to get involved at all levels of the projects in question and put an emphasis on producing high-quality software at every stage of the development cycle, as well as after delivery with monitoring and continuous feedback.
 Additionally, with continuous focus on monitoring and feedback, decisions about scalability can be made in a timely manner.
 Regardless of the approach, custom projects are rarely “one and done”.